Aoraki Mount Cook Expedition

 Vertical height gain to Mount Cook's high peak is nearly 1,700 metres (5,300 ft) from Plateau Hut.
 After an alpine start (01:00 am), the return time is normally around 15-18 hours, but can be longer.

 The Linda Glacier is the most commonly guided route.

-- We recommend booking to complete your expedition before mid January
+We recommend booking to complete your expedition before early January

 Conditions may improve in late February/March.
 This varies from year to year, and is never guaranteed.
 Other route options are possible, for suitably experienced climbers.
 See the detailed notes for route information.

 Work around changing weather and snow conditions

 Attempt a 'training' peak (if required)

 Previous high alpine climbing experience on moderate/technical terrain

 Experience climbing with 2 tools on 45° to 50° snow and ice

 "Kia tuohu kotou, Me he maunga teitei, Ko Aoraki anake."